flove1/sandforge/README.md

-Game engine that is inpired with Noita.
+Game engine that is inspired with Noita.